-While cloud providers already offer publicly routable IP address ranges, which is excellent for cloud-native applications or services, some users would rather use their own public IPv4 (or IPv6) address space as they are moving to the cloud.
+While cloud providers already offer publicly routable IP address ranges, which is excellent for cloud-native applications or services, some users would instead use their own public IPv4 (or IPv6) address space as they move to the cloud.
 Bring Your Own IP or BYOIP is a set of policies offered by cloud providers to allow an IP prefix owner or renter to use its own IP addresses on their cloud resources.

 Table of contents.

 Most known public clouds provide a service known as BYOIP (Bring your Own IP), which lets you provision and employ your own public IPv4 (or IPv6) address space on their cloud services and products.
 Whether you recently leased or bought an IP address prefix or you have been using it on your on-premise Data Center for a long time ago, the Bring your Own IPs service lets you move the IPs into the cloud and use them with cloud services and products.
 When you use BYOIP services, the cloud provider will announce your own IP prefixes across distributed sites worldwide.

 Using a new IP address scheme from the cloud provider is the right thing for cloud-native applications, but cloud migration is another story.
 Unfortunately, changes in IP addressing schemes usually create havoc.
 And this is because connected applications or devices are typically hard-coded with IPs for their communication.